Ketamine Therapy Services

 Pricing for Ketamine Therapy Services

-Affordable Ketamine Clinic does not bill insurance company for ketamine services.
+Affordable Ketamine Clinic does not bill insurance companies for ketamine services.
 Payment for treatment is on a pay-as-you go basis.
 We accept cash, credit cards, or Health Savings Account (HSA) cards.
 We require you pay for your visit 24 hours prior to the visit.

 Affordable Ketamine Clinic uses the credit card processing company called NMI.
-Follow the link below to add your credit card to our NMI system so that the practice manager or billing specialist can run your credit card once you are invoiced through Simple Practice (or Electronic Health Record system).
+Follow the link below to add your credit card to our NMI system so that the practice manager or billing specialist can run your credit card once you are invoiced through Simple Practice (our Electronic Health Record system).

 *Please note- include the name of the PATIENT (not the parent or responsible billing party) when you include your credit card info in the NMI link.